acz1992/project_library/README.md

 Completed:
 -Set out and style page structure
 -Create form in Modal where user can add title, author, pages and whether book has been read or not

+Future Iterations:
+-Add text input to allow a brief blurb for each book -Add Genres and ability to sort by genres